SellaRafaeli/batyam/README.md

 BATYAM is a simple, collaborative dashboard for business queries.

 Batyam is an interface for business queries - creation, updating, and filtering of queries and results, as well as periodic execution in the background (TBD).
-To see results, execute the queries manually and refresh the page.

 # Install